Meet the cast of Honour - TheNewsTrace

 Who’s Keilly Jones?
 An analyst engaged on the police investigation into the disappearance and homicide of Banaz Mahmod.

 The place have I seen Alexa Davies earlier than?
-Davies is not any stranger to factual crime drama, having just lately performed Julie Mugford in the drama White Home Farm.
+Davies isn’t any stranger to factual crime drama, having lately performed Julie Mugford in the drama White Home Farm.
 She’s additionally starred in Mamma Mia: Right here We Go Once more (as Younger Rosie); Detectorists (as Kate); Silent Witness; Raised by Wolves; Harlots (as Betsey Fletcher); and Lifeless Pixels.

 Michael Jibson performs DS Stuart Reeves

 Who’s DS Stuart Reeves?
-DS Stuart Reeves is a police detective investigating the dying of Banaz Mahmod in 2006.
+DS Stuart Reeves is a police detective investigating the loss of life of Banaz Mahmod in 2006.

 The place have I seen Michael Jibson earlier than?
-Two years in the past Jibson gained an Oliver Award for his efficiency as King George III in Lin Manuel Miranda’s Hamilton in London.
-On-screen, he’s appeared in huge finances movies together with Magnificence and the Beast, 1917 (as Lieutenant Hutton), and Les Misérables (as the Foreman who fires Fantine).
-Extra just lately, he performed Tecwen Whittock in ITV’s factual comedy drama Quiz.
+Two years in the past Jibson received an Oliver Award for his efficiency as King George III in Lin Manuel Miranda’s Hamilton in London.
+On-screen, he’s appeared in huge funds movies together with Magnificence and the Beast, 1917 (as Lieutenant Hutton), and Les Misérables (as the Foreman who fires Fantine).
+Extra lately, he performed Tecwen Whittock in ITV’s factual comedy drama Quiz.

 Moe Bar-El performs Rahmat Sulemani